 Hanging Garlands Without Damaging Walls, Etc.

 What a great idea this is to decorate for the holidays, especially if you are the type of homeowner who likes outdoor Christmas decorations using greenery.
-In fact, many people shun ornamentation dripping with glitz and glitter in favor of more Christmas yard decorations that are more tasteful.
+In fact, many people shun ornamentation dripping with glitz and glitter in favor of Christmas yard decorations that are more tasteful.
 Evergreen roping is restrained, compared to most other holiday ornamentation, but it can still bring a festive mood to your winter landscaping.
 If you wish to dress it up further, you can add ornaments to your roping, as you would when decorating a kissing ball.

 For a door frame, you will probably want to install more screw-eyes or ceiling hooks (it will depend, in part, on how heavy your Christmas garlands are).
-In the example in the picture on this page, the center of the garland is raised to form a peak, so anchoring had to take place at three points, at least (in this case, at the two ends, the garland could have been tied to each of the downspouts).
+If you have downspouts, take advantage of them by tying the garland around them.

-If you will be using screw eyes, then you will need pieces of wire (or twist ties, etc.) to finish securing your garlands.
-Just thread the wire through each screw eye, then tie the wire around the Christmas garland.
+If you will be using screw eyes, then you will need pieces of wire, twist-ties, etc. to finish securing your garlands.
+Just thread a wire or a twist-tie through each screw eye, then tie the wire around the Christmas garland.

 Should You Staple the Garland On?